Bira/octopus-carnival/_drafts/wir-mm3-4e-apocalypse-spell.md

 Every once in a great while, someone manages to cast a truly epic spell.
 We're talking the sort of thing that can slay a god, bind a primordial, instantly destroy an empire, create an astral dominion from nothing, and so on.
-These are all examples in the book, by the way.

 These spells are so powerful the residual energy left in their wake can attain sentience and become a construct of pure magic whose powers and personality are modeled after the effects of their progenitor spell.